ewalke31/FNGS_website/README.md

 ### Local Website Setup Tutorial

-Note that in order for this to work, you need to have FSL version 0.5.9 configured on your local machine.
+Note that in order for this to work, you need to have FSL version 0.5.9 configured on your local machine (non-intuitive for non Red Head distributions).
+This path is not recommended.

 ```
 git clone -b nuisance-fmri git@github.com:neurodata/ndmg.git